 7. Increased Financial Strain

-While co-parenting does split the cost of raising a child, it can also lead to additional financial strain due to the need to maintain two households that are adequately equipped for the child.
-This includes duplicate costs for things like clothing, toys, and other child-related necessities.
+While co-parenting does split the cost of raising a child, it can also lead to additional financial strain due to the need to maintain two adequately equipped households for the child.
+This includes duplicate costs for clothing, toys, and other child-related necessities.

 8. Impact on the Child’s Sense of Stability

-Even in the best circumstances, moving between two homes can affect a child’s sense of stability and security.
+Moving between two homes can affect a child’s stability and security even in the best circumstances.
 The continual adjustment between different environments, rules, and expectations can be challenging for some children, potentially impacting their emotional and social development.

 Mitigating the Disadvantages